-Now some practical advice: its tax season which means that tax refunds may be hitting your bank account.
-I know that many people often use their tax refund to pay for large items that they have been saving up for.
+Now some practical advice: it’s tax season which means that tax refunds may be hitting your bank account.
+I know that many people often use their tax refunds to pay for large items that they have been saving up for.
 This is what I suggest and feel free to ignore me.
 Save it.
 Even if you need that item.
 Save the money until this blows over.
 You can always buy the time later.
 I would even maybe say that you shouldn’t use it to pay off debt just yet.
 Save it.
 You can always throw it at the debt later.
-Hopefully you won’t need to use it.
+Hopefully, you won’t need to use it.

 Now is also the time to really acknowledge how important saving money is. now is the time to realize how quickly everything can go south.
 Take the $1,000 savings challenge and make sure that you AT LEAST have $1,000 saved.
 Start now.
 Save what you can but make it a PRIORITY.

 Since we are all stuck at home, now is the time to try to cut as many expenses as you can in preparation for the long haul.
 It seems like this might be the new normal for some time.
 Additionally, recovery from this may take a while as well.
 Now is the time to do your best to mitigate the damage and try to look out for yourself.
 While we want the economy to continue and that involves spending money but make sure to put on your own mask first and save the money you need before sharing the wealth.